 - Layer 5 – third layer of flannel fabric face up

 Step 3: Baste all 5 layers together.
 I use the special curved safety pins to baste all the layers together.
-This step makes sure that your layers stay together and prevents shifting of the fabrics.
+This step makes sure that your layers of your faux chenille quilt stay together and prevents shifting of the fabrics.

 Step 4: Roll the corners to the center because it is importance to sew on the bias to create the fluffy faux chenille.

-Step 5: Starting in the center of the quilt sew from one corner to the other.
+Step 5: Starting in the center of the faux chenille quilt, sew from one corner to the other.
 To do this you can draw a straight line with a long ruler with chalk.
 It was easy to sew across this quilt because I could just follow the corners of the 2 inch squares.